 Knowing how to turn savings into retirement income that lasts and keeps pace with inflation requires a skill set not all who call themselves advisors possess.
 It’s not simply about where to invest, it’s also about how to ‘locate’ your money.
 In December 2022, congress passed a second version of The SECURE Act, dubbed SECURE Act 2.0, and it made some changes both to retirement savings and retirement income taxation.
 While there are over 100 provisions – yes, it can be rather confusing – there are FOUR key areas that most people need to be aware of.

-Want to learn more about retirement income planning?
-Grab some coffee: here’s a 30-minute video that will walk you through the 4 key areas of SECURE Act 2.0 you might find helpful.
+SECURE Act 2.0 changed the rules, too.
+It doesn’t matter if you’re in Simi Valley, Moorpark, or Thousand Oaks, CA. Grab some coffee: here’s a 30-minute video that will walk you through the 4 key areas of SECURE Act 2.0 you might find helpful.
 You can download a fact sheet and see some short videos about the Act here.

 The Lifetime Retirement Income Need is larger than most believe.

 As noted above, it takes a lot of money to support two people for thirty years of inflation and tax law changes.
 Retirees need to be concerned with maintaining their lifestyle by building a rising stream of income.
-While many think it’s all about choosing the right investments, they might be surprised to learn it’s more about how assets are arranged.
-We can’t control the markets or politicians; but, we exercise some control over a process that keeps an eye on cost, risk, and tax optimization.

 Social Security